Superman (1988 video game): Second player

 The second player's Superman is identical to the first player's blue Superman, except for the color scheme.
 Whereas the first player controls Superman in his traditional color scheme (blue tights with a red cape, trunks and boots), the second Superman wears red tights with grey cape, trunks and boots.
 The presence of this alternate Superman is never explained in the game and is only intended as a co-operative gameplay mechanic.

 Reception

-In Japan, Game Machine listed Superman on their March 15, 1989 issue as being the fifth most-successful table arcade unit of the month.
-Superman for the arcade was met with mixed reception from reviewers since its release.
+In Japan, Game Machine listed Superman as the fifth most successful table arcade unit of March 1989.
+The game was met with mixed reception from reviewers since its release.
 Computer and Video Games gave the game a positive outlook.
 Your Sinclair's Ciarán Brennan gave the title an overall negative outlook.
 ACE gave it a mixed outlook.
 The Games Machine's Robin Hogg also gave it an overall mixed outlook.
 AllGame's Brad Cook gave it a two out of five stars rating.